Understanding pensions

 Some employers offer personal pension plans to their employees and pay contributions into it.

 Personal pensions offer investors a choice of investment funds to choose from.
 These investments are used to buy a pension at retirement.
+You could also choose to set up a self-invested personal pension or ‘SIPP’ which gives you greater control over your investment choices.

 Stakeholder pensions are essentially low cost personal pension plans.